zvkemp/zvkemp.github.io/source/_posts/2014-04-25-binary-search-trees-in-ruby.markdown

 # => {10:{5:{3:nil|nil}|nil}|{15:nil|nil}}
 ```

-*I am aware this code repeats itself.
-A refactoring is imminent.*

 The next step is to determine whether our tree contains a given value.
 This is where the Binary Search Tree has a reputation for speediness - unlike
 iterating over every element of an array and checking for equality, the structure of the